-Commencement exercises will include only those students who are eligible for a diploma, certificate of achievement, or a certificate of course completion as certified by the high school principal.
+Commencement exercises will include only those students who are eligible for a diploma or certificate as certified by the high school principal.
 No student who has completed the requirements for graduation shall be denied a diploma as a disciplinary measure.
 A student may be denied participation in the ceremony when personal conduct so warrants.